Quasilinear rough partial differential equations with transport noise: Introduction

-where here $W$ denotes some Wiener process with finite-trace covariance, $X$ is another source of noise, typically another Wiener process or a rough path (both finite-dimensional in the previous references).
+where here $W$ denotes some Wiener process with trace-class covariance, $X$ is another source of noise, typically another Wiener process or a rough path (both finite-dimensional in the previous references) and the symbol $\circ$ stands either for the Stratonovitch product between semimartingales, or for the usual product between a controlled path with a (geometric) rough path.
 The flux term $F$ is generally assumed to be of class $C^2$ in space, with some polynomial growth on $F''.$ In constrast with the present contribution however, the matrix $a^{ij}(u)$ is allowed to degenerate.
 This pushes the previous authors to look at the corresponding kinetic formulation, in which case a transport noise of the same form as \eqref{problem} naturally appears.
 Note that in the previous references (with the exception of \cite{hofmanova2015scalar}), the authors deal with a version of \eqref{conserv} where a noise term is present either in the flux or in the multipicative form $\Phi(u)\circ dW$.
-In the case of a \textit{non-degenerate} matrix $a^{ij}$, assuming $X_t=t$, Hofmanov\'a and Zhang \cite{hofmanova2017quasilinear} were able to provide a rather simple proof of existence and uniqueness for \eqref{conserv}.
-Using entirely different techniques, non-degenerate parabolic sytems with multiplicative noise as above (but without transport term) were recently investigated by Kuehn and Neamtu \cite{kuehn2018pathwise}.\\
+In the case of a non-degenerate matrix $a^{ij}$, assuming $X_t=t$, Hofmanov\'a and Zhang \cite{hofmanova2017quasilinear} were able to provide a rather simple proof of existence and uniqueness for \eqref{conserv}.
+Using entirely different techniques, non-degenerate parabolic sytems with multiplicative noise as above (but without transport term) were recently investigated by Kuehn and Neamtu \cite{kuehn2018pathwise}.

-\textbf{Singular quasilinear PDEs.} Based on the corresponding semilinear theories \cite{hairer2013kpz,hairer2014theory,gubinelli2015paracontrolled}, another major direction of research in the past years was the analysis of quasilinear \textit{singular} SPDEs, i.e.\ equations of the form
+\paragraph*{Singular quasilinear PDEs} Based on the corresponding semilinear theories \cite{hairer2013kpz,hairer2014theory,gubinelli2015paracontrolled}, another major direction of research in the past years was the analysis of quasilinear \textit{singular} SPDEs, i.e.\ equations of the form